 The settlement also includes an independent monitor.
 The monitor, who will work from a strict set of objective measuring standards, will oversee the carrying out of this agreement and will report to the states and federal agencies on the banks’ compliance.
 There are significant penalties if the banks violate the court judgment.
-A court ordered settlement is very different from the voluntary, foreclosure prevention efforts that have been tried to date.
+A court ordered settlement is very different from the voluntary, foreclosure prevention efforts that have been tried in the past.

 Q: How does this settlement affect members of the military?

 A: The Servicemembers Civil Relief Act (SCRA) provides protections for active service members, including postponing or suspending certain civil obligations, such as mortgage payments and foreclosure.
 This settlement provides enhanced safeguards for military personnel that go beyond SCRA protections, including extending the window of protections for qualified service members, and not requiring service members to be delinquent to qualify for a short sale, loan modification, or other loss mitigation relief if the service member suffers financial hardship and is otherwise eligible for such loss mitigation.